apraga/apraga.github.io/content/blog/mail.md

 [KillThreadsFilter]
 [ListMailsFilter]
 [ArchiveSentMailsFilter]

-# all message not spam and not 'killed' are in inbox. # We don't want that
+# Disable default behavior (all message not spam and not 'killed' have the inbox tag)
 # [InboxFilter]

+# Assume afew is run with --new
+[Filter.1]
+message = 'Remove new tag for archived and trashed mail' query = folder:Archives OR tag:archive OR folder:Trash or tag:deleted
+tags = -new;+archive

 [MailMover]
 folders = INBOX Archives